LinktreeLix7/WelcomeToTheMyProfile/README.md

-# Welcome To my profile !
+# Welcome To The My GitHub Profile !
 Donate if you want: paypal.me/Lix7
 My connections: linktr.ee/Lix7